Introduction — What is DML?

 When working with DML, you’re creating individual, reusable blocks, rather than an entire email.

-• • Break down a template into existing, reusable segments - each of those is a potential block!
+• Break down an email into existing, reusable segments - each of those is a potential block!

-• • These can be rearranged and edited in our drag-and-drop email editor
+• Blocks can be rearranged and edited in our drag-and-drop email editor

-• • No need to rebuild the basics for every template
+• No need to rebuild the basics for every email

 DML Playground